The Lodestar Montessori Preschool Environments

 Steps for Admission

-After the school visit and upon successful Entry Assessment of the Lead Montessori Guide, fill up the necessary documents and make payment of the Enrolment Deposit, Registration, Term and Bus (if applicable) fees.
+After the school visit and upon successful Entry Assessment of the Lead Montessori Guide, fill up the necessary documents and make payment of the Enrolment Deposit, Application, Term and Bus (if applicable) fees.

 Scanned copies of the following are also needed for submission: